kialoenn/Team15_EatMan/README.md

 * [Technologies](#technologies)
 * [Contents](#content)

-## Live Linl
+## Live Link
 https://eatman.web.app/

 ## General Info
-This browser based web application to help user find crowdedness of local restaurants and make a quick virtual line-up
+This browser based web application is to help user find crowdedness of local restaurants and make a quick virtual line-up

 ## Technologies
 Technologies used for this project:
 * HTML, CSS
 * JavaScript
 * Bootstrap
+* JQuery
+* Firebase - Firestore, Authentication

 ## Content
 Content of the project folder: